Jim Crow Museum

 The stage Toms represented a major, and demeaning, departure from the original Uncle Tom.
 Stowe's Tom was an obedient, loyal, non-complaining slave, but he was not weak or docile.
 Tom resisted Legree.
 He gave his life rather than help Legree find the two women runaways.
 Stowe painted a slave with dignity -- a slave who dared to pity his master.
 Throughout the novel, Tom is venerable and kind.
 His theology, though simple, is fully developed and consistent.
 He is a man of principle.
 Patricia Turner, author of Ceramic Uncles & Celluloid Mammies (1994), wrote:

 Further marked inconsistencies are discernible between the values and principles of the reconstructed Uncle Tom and Stowe's original hero.
 Both are devout, stalwart Christians.
 Both are unflinching in their loyalty.
 But the reconstructed Uncle Toms are passive, docile, unthinking Christians.
-Loyal and faithful to white employers, they are duplicitous in their dealings with fellow blacks.
+Loyal and faithful to white employers, they are duplicitous in their dealings with fellow black people.
 Stowe's Tom is a proactive Christian warrior.
 He does more than accept God's will, he endeavors to fulfill it in all of his words and deeds.
 He is loyal to each of his white masters, even the cruel Simon Legree.
 Yet his allegiance to his fellow slaves is equally strong. (p.
 73)

 The versions of Uncle Tom that entertained audiences on stages were drained of these noble traits.
 He was an unthinking religious slave, sometimes happy, often fearful.
 Significantly, the stage Toms were middle-aged or elderly.
 He was shown stooped, often with a cane or stick.
 He was thin, almost emaciated.
 His eyesight was failing.
 These depictions of Uncle Tom are inconsistent with Stowe's Tom who was a "broad-chested, strong armed fellow."
 Stowe's original was the father of small children, unlike the desexed Toms of the stage.
 Stowe's Tom was capable of outworking most slaves.
 Patricia Turner says of Stowe: